jadetheda/TallTwinsTowerEnglish/readme.md

+[TODO: the "Stages Left" graphic currently overlaps the number in the center.]

 As far as I can tell, I've translated everything except the plain text and the credits.

 Translating the plain text is far beyond my capabilities, unfortunately.* This means that the text of the tutorials, along with the description of the difference between Crane and Slide remain in Japanese.